jissac/SDCND/Term1/Adv_Lane_Lines/README.md

 ** add binary output image **

 ### Perspective Transform
-A perspective transform applies a 'birds-eye' view to the thresholded binary image.
+A perspective transform applies a 'birds-eye' view to the thresholded binary image by mapping the points in a given image to different, desired, image points with a new perspective.
+This is helpful when calculating lane curvature.

+First, I identified four source points for the perspective transform.
+I assumed the road is a flat plane and manually found the points, which form a trapezodial shape that would represent a rectangle when looking down on the road from above.
+The region of interest is shown below.

+** add region of interest, trapezoidal image **

+The code for this step is contained in the `perspective_transform()` function on lines 123 through 150 in the file `lane-utils.py`.
+An example of the transformed image is shown below:

+** add warped image **

 ### Lane Line Fitting